L-Arturo-Torres-Romero/VehicleModel/README.md

 Evaluation of control strategies for electric and autonomous vehicles.
 Simulations of urban and highway scenarios to validate controllers.
 Academic development in vehicle dynamics and control.

+you can visit my personal homepage for more info at [Luis Arturo Torres](https://l-arturo-torres-romero.github.io)